jbreckmckye/jbreckmckye.github.io/source/_posts/TypeScript-accessing-members-of-a-union-type.md

     : never;
 ```

 This lets us pick an item out of a collection of discriminated unions using `kind` as the discriminant.
-This is the first step.
+If I `NarrowByKind('success')` I get the struct `{ kind: 'success', data: string }`.
+This is our first step.

-The way this works is that `Items extends any ? ... : ...` makes TS consider each member of the union "individually" inside the conditional type.
-Then, when we check whether the `kind` matches and return `Items`, we're only returning the "individual" item.
+The way this works is that `Items extends any ? ... : ...` makes TS consider each member of `Items` union "individually".
+Then, when we check whether the `kind` matches and return `Items`, we're only returning that "individual" item.

 For all other conditions, we return `never`.
-This makes `NarrowByKind` return a union itself, of `Item | never`, which gets normalised down to just `Item`.
+This makes `NarrowByKind` return a union itself, of `Item | never | never`, which gets normalised down to just `Item`.

 ### Why does TypeScript do this?

-The TS docs call this behaviour [distributive conditional types](https://www.typescriptlang.org/docs/handbook/release-notes/typescript-2-8.html#distributive-conditional-types), but the explanation is a little obscure:
+The TS docs call this behaviour [distributive conditional types](https://www.typescriptlang.org/docs/handbook/release-notes/typescript-2-8.html#distributive-conditional-types), and it's described thusly.
+You'll be forgiving for struggling with the explanation though.

 ```
 Conditional types in which the checked type is a naked type parameter are called distributive conditional types.